ethmarks/ethmarks.github.io/md_src/blog_src/scrambleanim.md

 ## Conclusion

 I love this effect.
-It doesn't really fit my website's aesthetic (and I prefer the current animations anyways) but it was still really fun to build.
+It doesn't really fit my website's aesthetic (and I prefer the current animations anyways), but it was still really fun to build.
 Feel free to use it however you like.

 ~Ethan